 Experiential learning is the method of learning through first-hand experience, or training by doing.
 But, hands-on training could also mean writing a report or shadowing a current employee.

-Hands-on training is effective because it takes employees out of the classroom and immerses them in the experiences that will eventually become the norm in their roles.
-It teaches employees valuable problem solving and teamwork skills right off the bat.
+Hands-on training is effective because it immerses employees in experiences that will eventually become the norm in their roles.
+Throwing them into the deep end, it teaches employees valuable problem solving and teamwork skills right off the bat.

-Think about the organizational goals you want to achieve and how different techniques can help you reach them.
+In order to best accommodate your own employees, think about the organizational goals you want to achieve and how different techniques may help you reach them.
 Well-trained and engaged employees build a high-performing business.
 With the right approach, you can achieve both.